jaredly/j3/Roadmap.md

 - [x] backspace from start w/ empty before, deletes it
 - [x] typing normal things in a blank creates a new thing

+# Getting Full Input, because that would be nice

+I want to be able to write an actual program

+- [ ] so, I'm thinking the grammar shouldn't care about type annotations and decorators and whatnot?

 ## SELECTION

 - [ ] clicking the deadspace should do something reasonably my goodness